About Me

 By co-registering and fusing data from these heterogeneous sensors, the platform supports research in cross-domain generalization, multi-view localization, and adaptive modality fusion for various essential downstream tasks in ML.

-To evaluate models for multi-modal research, we have recorded longterm large-scale multi-view, multi-modal datasets from wide-range of domains such as campus, industrial, and wildlife environments, capturing diverse real-world conditions that unimodal peception cannot address.
+Using four synchronised Frankenstein units, we have recorded long-term, large-scale multi-view, multi-modal datasets from a wide range of domains such as campus, industrial, and wildlife environments, capturing diverse real-world conditions that unimodal perception cannot address.

 Multi-modal dataset captured in a wildlife (Rhino) environment.